-So naturally, I’ve been thinking a lot about executive behaviour and what makes someone appear confident.
-The more that I read, the more that I realize there is a fine line between assertive behaviour and confidence and being rude.
+So naturally, I’ve been thinking a lot about executive behavior and what makes someone appear confident.
+The more that I read, the more that I realize there is a fine line between assertive behavior, confidence and being rude.

 a feeling of self-assurance arising from one’s appreciation of one’s own abilities or qualities.

-Assertiveness is the quality of being confident without being aggressive.
+assertiveness is the quality of being confident without being aggressive.

 We are assertive when we aren’t afraid to wear our confidence.
 The difficultly seems to be in one’s definition of aggression.

 forceful and sometimes overly assertive pursuit of one’s aims and interests.